splash-networks/admin-panel-doc/docs/portals/teltonika.md

  - **Success page**: Custom
  - **Custom URL**: the URL a user is redirected to after successful portal authorization

 Next go to RADIUS tab and enter the IP address and secret of RADIUS server (will be provided by Splash Networks' team).
+Set **Require Message-Authenticator** to `off`.
 Keep the other settings at their defaults and click Save and Apply.

 Click on the **Enabled** option to turn on the Hotspot feature and click Save & Apply.